 Abarim Publications' online Biblical Hebrew Dictionary

 Scholars have identified three different roots of the form עלם ('lm) in the Bible.
-They are formally not related but a poetic audience may readily think otherwise (see note):
+They are formally not related but a poetic audience may think otherwise:

 The verb עלם ('alam), meaning to be hidden or concealed (Psalm 90:8, 1 Kings 10:3, Nahum 3:11).
 This root comes with the derivation תעלמה (ta'alumma), meaning hidden thing (Job 11:6).

 The unused and assumed root עלם ('lm III), which gives us the word עולם (olam), meaning forever, ever, everlasting.
 This word occurs more than three hundred times in the Old Testament, and, strikingly, in twenty instances describes a very long time into the past.
 This word also demonstrates that the previous words speak of lasting forever and particularly perpetuity while engulfed by things that fleet like grass.